These regulations are subject to change without notice should changes become necessary to facilitate the parking program.

 You must park according to the Liberty University decal you were issued.
 ELC spots to pickup/drop off are only for registered ELC student’s parent to pick up and drop off student.
 The parent must have the proper hangtag issued by the Early Learning Center.
 Persons parked there greater than a reasonable amount of time to pickup/drop off registered ELC students will be ticketed and/or towed at the owners expense, despite proper displaying an ELC permit.

 Yes.
-All our training is done through the city of Lynchburg.
-The police officers of L.U.P.D. may issue Virginia summons for violations of Virginia law, including but not limited to:
+All officers are certified or licensed by the Commonwealth of Virginia.
+Police officers may issue Virginia summons for violations of Virginia law, including but not limited to:

-Disrespect to a police or security officer will result in disciplinary action from the dean’s office if a student.
+Disrespect to a Police or Emergency Services Officer will result in disciplinary action from the dean’s office if a student.
 If an employee, disciplinary action will be taken through the office of Human Resources.
-Interfering with an officer in performance of their duty will result in a $50 fine, a filed report, and possible criminal charges.
+Interfering with an officer in performance of their duty will result in a $50 fine, a report, and possible criminal charges.

 The University assumes no responsibility for loss or damage to private property.